China Mountain Zhang

 China Mountain Zhang is a 1992 science fiction novel by American writer Maureen F. McHugh.
 The novel is made up of several stories loosely intertwined.
+The novel was nominated for multiple major awards, including the Hugo Award and the Nebula Award, and won the Locus Award for Best First Novel.

 Title

 The novel's title derives from the name of the protagonist, a young gay man of mixed Chinese and Hispanic ancestry who goes by the name Rafael Zhang in non-Chinese contexts and Zhang Zhongshan in Chinese contexts.
 His Chinese given name, "Zhongshan", is written with the characters that have the primary meanings "center" and "mountain"; the Mandarin name for China also begins with the character meaning "center" or "middle".
 Thus, "China Mountain" is an alternate reading of his Chinese given name.
 As the novel explains, "Zhongshan" was one of the given names used by the Chinese revolutionary leader Sun Yat-sen, for whom the character is named.

 Plot summary

 The main story involves a man's maturation in a future dominated by China, where the United States has undergone a Second Great Depression, a Communist revolution and then a "Cleansing Winds Campaign" that resembled the Chinese Cultural Revolution.
 His personal evolution is paralleled in four interwoven side stories following characters progressing from outsiderdom to finding places in society.